Fantom-Factory/afBeanUtils/readme.md

     }

-## Bean Properties
+## <a name="beanProperties"></a>Bean Properties

-[BeanProperties](http://eggbox.fantomfactory.org/pods/afBeanUtils/api/BeanProperties) is a nifty way to get and set properties, and call methods, on nested objects.
+[afBeanUtils::BeanProperties](http://eggbox.fantomfactory.org/pods/afBeanUtils/api/BeanProperties) is a nifty way to get and set properties, and call methods, on nested objects.

 Properties are accessed via a *property expression*.
 Property expressions look like Fantom code and may traverse many objects.
 Their main purpose is to get and set properties, but may be used to call methods also.